EdwinVW/dapr-traffic-control/README.md

 1. For communicating messages, the **publish and subscribe** building-block is used.
 1. For doing request/response type communication with a service, the  **service-to-service invocation** building-block is used.
 1. For storing the state of a vehicle, the **state management** building-block is used.
-1. The RDW controller in the GovernmentService has an operation `GetVehicleInfo` that uses a `VehicleInfoRepository` to retrieve vehicle data.
+1. The `VehicleInfoController` in the GovernmentService has an operation `GetVehicleInfo` that uses a `VehicleInfoRepository` to retrieve vehicle data.
 The constructor of this repository expects a connection-string as argument.
 This connection-string is stored in a secrets file.
 The GovernmentService uses the **secrets management** building block with the local file component to get the connection-string.

 In this sample, the Reddis component is used for both state management as well as for pub/sub.